 application, or may be required to present himself/herself for an interview for this purpose

-- A “Private investigation agency license”; issued to any person or entity, as defined in RS 37:3503 (8), where the individual seeking license or the partner of the partnership seeking licensure or the principal corporate officer of the corporation seeking license (visit the website listed above for more detailed information on legal codes and statutes)
+- A “Private investigation agency license” is issued to any person or entity, as defined in RS 37:3503 (8), where the individual seeking license or the partner of the partnership seeking licensure, or the principal corporate officer of the corporation seeking license (visit the website listed above for more detailed information on legal codes and statutes)